joshmeek/rezolva/README.md

 ## Contributing

-Contributions to rezolva are welcome!
-Please feel free to submit a Pull Request.
+As this project is no longer maintained, contributions are not being accepted but feel free to reach out if you want to discuss anything [https://josh.dev](https://josh.dev).

 ## License